theosanderson/armadillin/README.md

 Armadillin is an experimental alternative approach to training models on [lineages designated by the PANGO team](https://github.com/cov-lineages/pango-designation).

 Armadillin uses dense neural networks for assignment, which means it doesn't have to assume that positions with an N are the reference sequence.
-Armadillin is still very fast.
+Armadillin is still very fast, in part because it sparsifies the feature input to this neural net during training.

 ## Installation (for inference)
 ```